dimatcimbal/DXStarter/docs/devlog.md

 # Development Steps

+## Renderer (git:dx/04-renderer)

+1. Rename the `WindowState` class to `Renderer` to better reflect its purpose.
+    * Move the `Renderer` class to the `Graphics` package.
+2. Create a RAII wrapper for `ID3D12GraphicsCommandList10`.
+    * Prohibit copying to ensure unique ownership.
+    * Implement move semantics to transfer ownership over the underlying `ID3D12GraphicsCommandList`.
+    * Implement a destructor that closes and submits the command list for execution if both the `CommandQueue` and `ID3D12GraphicsCommandList` pointers exist.
+3. Implement a private `Renderer::Draw()` method that retrieves a fresh command list via
+   `GraphicsContext::GetCommandList(CommandList<T>& OutCommandList)` to record rendering commands.
+    * Refactor `GraphicsContext::Draw()` into `GraphicsContext::GetCommandList(CommandList<T>& OutCommandList)` to
+      provide a command list instead of `GraphicsContext::Draw()` call.

 ## Command Allocator (git:dx/03-command-allocator)

 * Add `CommandAllocator` class to manage resources responsible for GPU commands recording for D3D and provide a `ID3D12CommandList` object which serves the interface for the recording.
 The `ID3D12CommandList` relies on the `ID3D12CommandAllocator` to reset and allocate memory before each use.
     1. Implement `CommandAllocator` to encapsulate both an `ID3D12CommandAllocator` and an